The monastery of “Middletun” was founded in 934 by King Athelstan, and was granted estates all over Dorset.

 There was a weekly market which paid the second largest subsidy of any town in Dorset.

-There were two annual fairs where people from all over Dorset came to trade and find work.
+There were two annual fairs where people from all over Dorset came to trade, find partners and find work.

 Hard to believe now!

 All this changed when Joseph Damer, Lord Milton decided with Capability Brown to create a new landscape which did not include the old Town.
 This was pulled down in the 1770s, and new cottages erected for his estate workers in the next valley out of sight.
 This became the village you see today.
 This was the largest such project in England at the time.

 We have now confirmed the dates in the Reading Rooms and St James Church, Milton Abbas for 5 to 7 Oct 2018.
 Refreshments will be available.
 Watch this space for more news as our research expands.

 The Milton Abbas Local History Group meet on the first Wed of the month Oct – June at 19:00 in the Reading Rooms Milton Abbas.
 Membership is £10pa.
 Our next meeting is on Wed 2 Oct 2018, which will be our AGM followed by a report on our progress on the Old Town Project.
 All are welcome